lejo/windows-dev-env/README.md

 ## Setup Windows 10 for Modern Development
-A fresh Windows isn't entirely ready for modern development, but all the tools you need are available.
-A good terminal, popular bash tools, Git, a decent package manager - when properly setup, modern development on Windows can be a lot of fun.
-In particular, this document outlines how to configure your Windows in such a way that it can easily handle most development tasks usually run on a Mac OS X or a Linux distro.
+This document outlines how to configure your Windows in a way that it can easily handle development tasks.

 ## Install the prerequisites